vandemataram15aug1947/Indirect_Sensor_Based_FOC_of_Three_Phase_ACIM_Using_SVPWM/README.md

 ### Where,

-- `fₐ`, `f_b`, `f_c` are the balanced three-phase components in the **abc reference frame** (natural frame).
-- `f_α`, `f_β` are the balanced two-phase orthogonal components in the **stationary αβ reference frame** (obtained using Clarke transformation).
+- `f_α` and `f_β` are the two-phase orthogonal components in the stationary `αβ` reference frame.
-- `f₀` is the **zero-sequence component** in the stationary αβ reference frame, representing any unbalance in the three-phase system.
-- `f_d`, `f_q` are the direct and quadrature-axis components in the **rotating dq reference frame** (obtained using Park transformation).
+- `f_d`, `f_q` a are the direct and quadrature axis orthogonal components in the rotating `dq` reference frame.
-- `θ` is the **electrical angle** between the α-axis and the d-axis in the rotating dq frame.
+- `θ` is the **electrical angle** between the `α`-axis and the `d`-axis in the rotating `dq` frame.

 ---

-### 🔄 6.
-Inverse Clarke Transformation (αβ → ABC)
+# 🧮 Inverse Clarke Transformation (αβ → ABC)

-# Inverse Clarke Transform

 ## Description

-Description
 The Inverse Clarke Transform block computes the Inverse Clarke transformation of balanced, two-phase orthogonal components in the stationary αβ reference frame and outputs the balanced, three-phase components in the stationary abc reference frame.

 Alternatively, the block can compute Inverse Clarke transformation of the components α, β, and 0 to output the three-phase components a, b, and c.

 For a balanced system, the zero component is equal to zero.

-Use the Number of inputs parameter to use either two or three inputs.
+Use the **Number of inputs** parameter to use either two or three inputs.

 The block accepts the α-β axis components as inputs and outputs the corresponding three-phase signals, where the phase-a axis aligns with the α-axis.

-The α and β input components in the αβ reference frame.
+* The α and β input components in the αβ reference frame.

-The d-axis aligns with the α-axis.

-* The figure below shows the direction of the magnetic axes of the stator windings in the `abc` reference frame and the stationary `αβ` reference frame:

 <p align="center">
   <img src="https://github.com/vandemataram15aug1947/Indirect_Sensor_Based_FOC_of_Three_Phase_ACIM_Using_SVPWM/blob/88d267bc8549baf1331a0f4b34dad696946cbcbf/Inverse%20Clarke%20Transformation/The%20Alpha%20and%20Beta%20Input%20Components%20in%20the%20AlphaBeta%20%20Reference%20Frame.png" width="200">
 </p>

-<p align="center"><b>Figure 4:</b> Dynamic Saturation in the RRF</p>
+<p align="center"><b>Figure 16:</b> The Alpha and Beta Input Components in the AlphaBeta  Reference Frame</p>

-* The figure below shows the equivalent `α` and `β` components in the stationary `αβ` reference frame:
+* The direction of the equivalent a, b, and c output components in the abc reference frame and the αβ reference frame.

  <p align="center">
   <img src="https://github.com/vandemataram15aug1947/Indirect_Sensor_Based_FOC_of_Three_Phase_ACIM_Using_SVPWM/blob/88d267bc8549baf1331a0f4b34dad696946cbcbf/Inverse%20Clarke%20Transformation/The%20Equivalent%20A%2C%20B%2C%20and%20C%20Components%20in%20the%20ABC%20Reference%20Frame%20and%20the%20AlphaBeta%20%20Reference%20Frame.png" width="200">
 </p>

-<p align="center"><b>Figure 4:</b> Dynamic Saturation in the RRF</p>
+<p align="center"><b>Figure 17:</b> The Equivalent A, B, and C Components in the ABC Reference Frame and the AlphaBeta  Reference Frame</p>

+The time-response of the individual components of equivalent balanced αβ and abc systems.

 <p align="center">
   <img src="https://github.com/vandemataram15aug1947/Indirect_Sensor_Based_FOC_of_Three_Phase_ACIM_Using_SVPWM/blob/88d267bc8549baf1331a0f4b34dad696946cbcbf/Inverse%20Clarke%20Transformation/The%20Time-Response%20of%20the%20Individual%20Components%20of%20Equivalent%20Balanced%20AlphaBeta%20%20and%20ABC%20systems.png" width="550">
 </p>

-<p align="center"><b>Figure 4:</b> Dynamic Saturation in the RRF</p>

-The direction of the equivalent a, b, and c output components in the abc reference frame and the αβ reference frame.

-The time-response of the individual components of equivalent balanced αβ and abc systems.
+<p align="center"><b>Figure 18:</b> The Time-Response of the Individual Components of Equivalent Balanced AlphaBeta  and ABC systems</p>

 ---

-## Inverse Clarke Transform Equation (αβ → abc)
+## Equations (αβ → abc)

-For a balanced three-phase system (no zero-sequence component):
+The following equation describes the Inverse Clarke transform computation:

 ```math
 \begin{bmatrix}